freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

+//select to remove with efficientsam point prompt ?
 //remove gizmo; remove duplicate frames with getimagedata or opencv
 //add scene from video (<- local webgl file)
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows